352.Infanterie-Division

 FORMATION

-Unlike the Division's neighboring units - the 709th and 716th Infantry Divisions - the 352nd was considered a combat unit.
-The 709th and 716th were defensive "fortress" units, and were considered immobile.
+Unlike the Division's neighboring units - the 709th and 716th Infantry Divisions - the 352nd was considered a mobile combat unit.
 The 352.ID was responsible for an unreasonably large area of territory.
 It's primary missions were:

 DIVISION COMPOSITION